SeaBoiii/seaboiii.github.io/novel/the-silk-of-fate/Chapter24.md

 ---
+layout: chapter
+novel: the-silk-of-fate
+order: 24
-title: Chapter 24 - Between the Lines
+Title: Chapter 24 - Between the Lines
-layout: default
 ---

 ## *The Silk of Fate*